section-engineering-education/engineering-education/articles/python-frameworks/index.md

 ---
 Many people nowadays use web frameworks to develop web apps.
 Using frameworks is better than using raw Python.
 They automate many things like database connections and management, authorization, and URL routing.

-In this article we will be exploring what framework you should use?
+In this article, we will be exploring what framework you should use?
 Which is the best framework?
 Should you even use a framework?
 We are going to be looking at this and more.
 <!--more-->

 ### What is a Python web framework?